TBT8A10/Research/README.md

     * Flash stock firmware with AndroidTool
 * Device doesn't show any signs of life:
     * Supposedly we can force MASKROM Mode by shorting the eMMC (I don't know how to do this)
-    * It's possible that Uboot or miniloader still works, and may be able to boot from an SD Card.
+    * It's possible that you may be able to boot from an SD Card.
         1. Connect SD Card to the computer & flash stock firmware to it using Rockchip's SD_Firmware_Tool
         3. Insert Card into Tablet
         4. Reboot tablet.
 It should now show ENACOM logo.